ilan-anodot/anodotcost_api_docs_slate/source/includes/_Schema.md

 aggregation | String | (Required) Aggregation function for the measure.
 Valid values: average , sum countby | String | (Required) How to count the data points.
-Valid value: currently “None” is the only value supported (each bucket counts as “1”) missingDimPolicy |  | How to treat missing dimension values in the posted data. action | String | Valid values:\n Fill - the empty dimension value will be filled with the value in the “fill” field (see below).\n Fail - data point will be rejected fill | String | Fill value.
+Valid value: currently “None” is the only value supported (each bucket counts as “1”) missingDimPolicy |  | How to treat missing dimension values in the posted data. action | String | Valid values:</br> Fill - the empty dimension value will be filled with the value in the “fill” field (see below).</br> Fail - data point will be rejected fill | String | Fill value.
 Applicable if action field is set to fill